العربية

 Image

-If closed reduction of a type III or IV fracture is imperfect, ORIF is mandatory.
-The surgical approach typically involves a mid-axial or dorsal incision, careful elevation of the extensor mechanism, and direct visualization of the articular surface.
-Fixation is achieved using fine, smooth K-wires (0.028 or 0.035 inch) driven parallel to the joint surface or obliquely across the fracture, minimizing physeal trauma.
+If closed reduction of a type III or IV fracture is imperfect (step-off >1mm), ORIF is mandatory.
+The surgical approach typically involves a mid-axial or dorsal longitudinal incision.
+The extensor mechanism is carefully elevated or split longitudinally to provide direct visualization of the articular surface.
+The fracture hematoma is evacuated, and the articular surface is anatomically reduced under direct vision.
+Fixation is achieved using fine, smooth K-wires (0.028 or 0.035 inch) driven perfectly parallel to the joint surface through the epiphysis, or obliquely across the fracture into the metaphysis, meticulously minimizing physeal trauma.

 Diaphyseal Phalangeal Fractures

-Diaphyseal fractures of the phalanges are common and usually amenable to closed reduction and splinting (e.g., buddy taping or an intrinsic-plus splint).
-However, in older children or in cases of severe instability, reduction cannot be maintained, necessitating internal fixation.
+Diaphyseal fractures of the proximal and middle phalanges are common and usually amenable to closed reduction and splinting (e.g., buddy taping for stable, non-displaced fractures, or an intrinsic-plus splint for reduced fractures).
+However, in older children, in cases of severe instability, or when multiple digits are involved, reduction cannot be maintained, necessitating internal fixation.

 Image